MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/training-strategy-training-plan-schedule-and-materials.md

 ---
-title: Define a schedule for the training plan in your Dynamics 365 implementation project
+title: Define a schedule for training plans in implementation projects
 description: Find guidance about how to define a schedule for the training plan in your Dynamics 365 implementation project. ms.date: 06/26/2023 ms.topic: conceptual